 A Sexually Transmissible Infection (STI) is an infection that can be passed on through vaginal, anal or oral sex.
 Most STIs are transmitted through the exchange of sexual fluids, but some can be passed on through skin to skin genital contact.

-Mumps is a contagious viral illness that spreads by droplets of saliva or mucus from the mouth, nose, or throat of an infected person, usually when the person coughs, sneezes or talks.
+Mumps is a contagious viral illness that spreads by droplets of saliva or mucus, usually when the person coughs, sneezes or talks.

 Students who have a healthy lifestyle often report more energy, better sleep, less stress and greater self-esteem.
 Modifying existing patterns can be challenging, but UHS is here to support you.

 Upper respiratory infections—such as the common cold or flu—are caused by viruses.
-Most colds and flu don’t require a doctor’s care.
+Most don’t require a doctor’s care.

 Joint sprains and muscle injuries commonly occur after falls, tripping, overuse or other trauma.
 The best way to treat such injuries is through rest, ice, compression and elevation (RICE).

-Pink eye, or conjunctivitis, is an inflammation of the thin tissue that lines the eyelids and covers the white part of the eyeball.
-Pink eye can be caused by viruses, bacteria, or allergies.
+Pink eye is an inflammation of the thin tissue that lines the eyelids and covers the white part of the eyeball caused by viruses, bacteria, or allergies.